kupuguy/ansible-role-relkit/README.md

 The following components are available:
   * [PyPI Server](https://pypi.python.org/pypi/pypiserver), Python Repository.
     Variables: `relkit_pypiserver_*`.
-    Note: the package doesn't not provide a service manifest, relkit provides the script `service_pypiserver.sh` to start/stop the service instead.
+    Note: as the package doesn't not provide a service manifest, relkit ships the script `service_pypiserver.sh` to manage the service manually.
   * [Jenkins](http://jenkins-ci.org), Continuous Integration Service.
-    Variables: `relkit_jenkins_*`
+    Variables: `relkit_jenkins_*`.
   * [Aptly](http://www.aptly.info), Debian Repository.
-    Variables: `relkit_aptly_*`
+    Variables: `relkit_aptly_*`.
+    Note: as the package doesn't not provide a service manifest, relkit ships the script `service_pypiserver.sh` to manage the service manually.
   * [Gitd](https://git-scm.com/book/en/v2/Git-on-the-Server-Git-Daemon), Code repository.
     Variables: `relkit_gitd_*`.
-    Note: the package doesn't not provide a service manifest, relkit provides the script `service_pypiserver.sh` to start/stop the service instead.
+    Note: as the package doesn't not provide a service manifest, relkit ships the script `service_pypiserver.sh` to manage the service manually.

 **NOTICE!** Integration issues (firewalling, proxying…) are not managed by this role.
 Check out [ansible-role-syskit](https://github.com/fclaerho/ansible-role-syskit) as an option for this.